Things to do in Fajardo Puerto Rico: Beach Thursday photo essay

 Ahhh, the beauty of my Puerto Rico, la Isla Del Encanto

-Walk a little further, and you won’t see any fellow lawbreakers.
+Walk a little further and you won’t see any bathers.
 At all.
-Enjoy!! ;)
+Enjoy! 😉

 Bioluminescent Bay or Lagoon